dagbjorn/microcoffeeoncloud/README.md

 :bulb: The application creates three user-defined bridge networks for networking; one for the config server, another for the discovery server and finally a network for the rest of the microservices.

 ## <a name="prerequisite"></a>Prerequisite
-The microcoffee application is developed on Windows 10 and tested on Docker 18.02.0-ce/Docker Compose 1.19.0 running on Oracle VM VirtualBox 5.2.8.
+Microcoffee is developed on Windows 10 and tested on Docker 18.02.0-ce/Docker Compose 1.19.0 running on Oracle VM VirtualBox 5.2.8.

 For building and testing the application, you need to install Docker on a suitable Linux host environment (native, Vagrant, Oracle VM VirtualBox etc.)